sirthias/pegdown/README.markdown

 Credits
 -------

-The underlying PEG grammar was developed by John MacFarlane and made available with his tool [peg-markdown](http://github.com/jgm/peg-markdown).
+Most of the underlying PEG grammar was developed by John MacFarlane and made available with his tool [peg-markdown](http://github.com/jgm/peg-markdown).